iomesh/docs/docs/deploy-iomesh-cluster/install-iomesh.md

         dataCIDR: "10.234.1.0/24" # Replace "10.234.1.0/24" with the actual dataCIDR.
     ```

     Optional: Locate the field `diskDeploymentMode` and then fill in the cluster deployment mode.
-The system defaults to hybrid-flash mode `hybridFlash`.
+The system defaults to `hybridFlash`.
 You can also set it to `allFlash`.

     ```yaml
-    diskDeploymentMode: "hybridFlash" # set `diskDeploymentMode` to `allFlash`.
+    diskDeploymentMode: "hybridFlash" # Set the disk deployment mode.
     ```

    Optional: If you want to specify specific disks on Kubernetes nodes for IOMesh, configure the values of the node label.

-   In this example, specify the node where you want to install IOMesh in the field `values`.

    ```yaml
    iomesh: